HamzaMiraz/demo/README.md

 # demo
-a simple demo repository for basic demo
+a simple demo repository for basic demo update